Brighton Festival 2010 preview

 And God felt great and powerful and He thought some animation would be cute and He ordered little animals.'

 (Genesis).
 In How do you like my landscape?
 Manah Depauw and Bernard van Eeghem use sharp imagination, miniature topography and fake plastic animals to redefine the role of the human body within the history of the earth.
 This four-episode spectacle plays out across a time and terrain where apparent tranquility only serves to camouflage the terrible beast of desire within.
-Produced by Margarita Productions, Brussel
+Produced by Margarita Productions, Brussels

 Best Before - 19 - 24 May